vogelke/dotfiles/README.md

 }
 ```

-It uses a script called **cmdlog** to append the shell PID, last return
+The function uses a script called **cmdlog** to append the shell PID, last
-code, directory, and command string to the file $HOME/.log/today, which
+return code, directory, and command string to the file $HOME/.log/today,
-is hard-linked to $HOME/.log/YYYY/MMDD.
+which is hard-linked to $HOME/.log/YYYY/MMDD.
 There's not much to it:

 ```
 #!/bin/sh